zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/11-introduction/10-relevance/30-relevance-ethics.md

 <!--  internet cyber security/how much trust assumption/use for good or bad are possible ; unintended uses when developing -->

+Better: Exerise: Try out some of the questions of the Moral Machine here [website](https://ici.radio-canada.ca/info/2019/voitures-autonomes-dilemme-tramway/index-en.html)

+- Explain that the Moral Machine focuses on nine different themes
+- Note about the correlation between results of the Moral Machine and culture and economics

+See also: Students may read this [article](https://www.technologyreview.com/2018/10/24/139313/a-global-ethics-study-aims-to-help-ai-solve-the-self-driving-trolley-problem/) to learn more about the experiment and findings.

 In 2014, MIT has created a series of questions and scenarios that involve autonomous cars and artificial intelligence, which is known as the Moral Machine.
 The Moral Machine asks people which choices autonomous cars should make when facing different variations of the trolley problem (Technology Review).

 The Moral Machine focuses on 9 different themes: